alvarezgarcia/Face.js/Readme.md

 # Face.js

 	by Tomas Alvarez (http://twitter.com/alvarez_tomas)
 	Face.js is a OpenCV Haar algorithm implementation for Javascript, in-progress right now, which aims to provide a simple way to detect faces in a picture.

 ## Installation

 	git clone git://github.com/talvarez/Face.js.git
 	node-waf configure build

-Just check that you have installed OpenCV, I tested it only with OpenCV-2.1.0, but I suppose that will work with 2.2.0.
+Just check that you have installed the latest OpenCV stable tarball (currently 2.2).

 ## Example